Forgotten NBA Players Who Deserve More Recognition: Where Are They Now?

 16. Larry Nance

-Thankfully, Larry Nance has been getting some more recognition since the NBA debut of his son, Larry Nance Jr. Still, the underappreciated high-flying dunk machine doesn’t get enough respect for his contributions to the Suns and Cavs.
+Thankfully, Larry Nance has been getting some more recognition since the NBA debut of his son, Larry Nance Jr. Still, the underappreciated high-flying dunk machine doesn’t get enough respect for his contributions to the Suns and Cavs, nearly getting Cleveland to the NBA Finals in 1992 alongside Mark Price and Brad Daugherty.

-The inaugural Slam Dunk Contest winner now enjoys watching his son, who jams just like his pops and even rocks his retired No. 22 jersey.
-Outside of watching Junior carry on his legacy, The High Ayatolla of Slamola indulges in his passion for drag racing.
+The inaugural Slam Dunk Contest winner in 1984 (defeating Dr. J in the finals, no less) now enjoys watching his son, who jams just like his pops and even rocks his retired No. 22 jersey.
+Outside of watching Junior carry on his legacy with the Cavaliers, The High Ayatolla of Slamola indulges in his passion for drag racing.

 17. Dell Curry

-OG Hornets fans still get to see the man who’s been part of the legacy since the team’s inception in 1988.
-Even though Curry turned down an assistant coaching role in 2007 to watch Steph play college ball, he’s worked as Charlotte’s color commentator since 2009.
+Hornets fans still get to see the man who’s been part of the legacy since the team’s inception in 1988.
+Even though Curry turned down an assistant coaching role in 2007 to watch Steph play college ball at Davidson, he’s worked as the Hornets’ color commentator on television broadcasts since 2009.

 18. Latrell Sprewell